MRECoelho/MRECoelho.github.io/_posts/2018-12-31-happy-new-year.md

 ---
 layout: post
-title: "This is a superrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrr long titleeeeeeeeeeeeeeeeeee yeeeeeep suuupppeeer looooonnggg"
+title: "This is a superrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrrr long titleeeeeeeeeeeeeeeeeee yeeeeeep suuupppeeer looooonnggg"
 description: "Hey there, happy new year!"
 tags: design jekyll
 ---